mweel1/usa_high_level/grants/personal-profile/v2/index.md

 Keys would be added to the personal profile from the vehicle manufacturer along any meta-data they required.

-When you purchase a car you would get an oAuth request which would allow you to authorize to the car manufacturer and receive your keys, a secondary passcode is required when receiving this operation.
+When you purchase a car you would get an oAuth request which would allow you to authorize to the car manufacturer and receive your keys.

+They keys would be close range bluetooth, which would have a handshake protocol between both entities.

+The user would push the start button and it would provide a key to devices over [push bluetooth](/grants/push-bluetooth/) that would match the personal profile keys and start.

+This standard would be managed by the market in a division of the FCC via a grant.

 ## Access Control Keys